GenApplications/GenerateArea/README.md

 > **Warning**
 > GenerateArea has been deprecated and is no longer supported.
-A new solution, GeneratePanel, will be announced soon.
+A new solution, xBilling, will be announced soon.
 > For more information, check our [deprecation notice](https://github.com/GenerateApps/GA-Deprecation-Notice).